|

 Harbin”—he placed a second X in the upper right-hand corner—“I

 dare say we’ve got all this in between to get around.”
+With a sweeping gesture, he traced an arc from

 the Canal around the bottom of the landmass.
 Skidding past shapes